 Mary Magdalene Project Programs And Services Include:

 The Mary Magdalene Project was created by a grant from the Presbyterian Women of America (PWA) in June 1980 at the prompting of West Hollywood Presbyterian’s Reverend Ross Greek.
-Its location on Sunset Boulevard had put him in contact with female prostitutes working the streets right outside his church.
+Its location on Sunset Boulevard had put him in contact with prostituted women working the streets right outside his church.
 He told the PWA he was giving these women what was, at best, only temporary shelter from abusive pimps and violet johns, allowing them to hide or sleep in pews during the day.
 What was needed to effect real change was food, clothing and shelter.
-Without these, it was impossible for an immediate exit from dependence on either a pimp, or the funds from turning tricks.
+Without these, it was impossible for an immediate exit from dependence on either a pimp, or the funds obtained from commercial sexual exploitation.

 PWA responded with a $30,000 original grant which was used to rent a residential house in the distant relative security of the San Fernando Valley.
 Women were allowed to escape into the program where they were hidden and cared for up to 6 months, and then they were given bus tickets home.
-While it didn’t take long to realize the homes of origin were frequently responsible for the circumstances that let to their being prostitutes, this residential program was, and is, the only residential program exclusively for women aged 18 or over seeking an escape from prostitution and domestic sex trafficking.
-As the only solution in Southern California for adult street prostitutes the program ultimately expanded beyond the original intervention to include family reunification and intergenerational prevention programs, relapse prevention, emergency support services, transitional living programs, and harm reduction programs for successive approximation interventions.
+It didn’t take long to realize the homes of origin were frequently responsible for the circumstances that led to their exploitation and changes were made to the program.

 Programming ultimately expanded beyond the original intervention to include family reunification and intergenerational prevention programs, relapse prevention, emergency support services, street outreach, and harm reduction programs.
 Our programs continue to evolve over time to meet the needs of the population we serve.